magento/devdocs/src/guides/v2.3/extension-dev-guide/message-queues/async-topics.md

 `\Magento\Framework\Communication\Config\CompositeReader::read()` collects configuration records from defined readers and merges these records into one config.

-Because generation of topics config is based on schema type, generated `<topic>` xml, by default will be returned with `"sync"=true` and `response` based on service response definition.
+Because the generation of topics config is based on schema type, generated `<topic>` XML, by default will be returned with `"sync"=true` and `response` based on service response definition.
 So `WebapiAsync` module will change those settings to `"sync"=false` and `response` set to null.
-This changes will allow to execute topics in asynchronous mode.
+These changes will allow to execute topics in asynchronous mode.

 ### Topics generation